 “I am going to Europe.
-Should I take USD with me to exchange there or should I get Euro’s from my bank before I go?
+Should I take USD (or AUD, CAD, SGD etc) with me to exchange there or should I get Euro’s from my bank before I go?
 What is the best way to get foreign currency?”

 Every day on social media I see a variation of this question, and I think I have answered it hundreds of times to share my experience.
-I’ve now travelled to almost fifty countries and this is the method I use myself.
+I’ve now travelled to over sixty countries and this is the method I use myself.

 So how do I keep the costs down?